shawn110285/simpoint_openc910/README.md

 (1) added the dpi interface to the mem_ctrl.v for loading the check point memory snapshot into the RAM (Distributed to the 16 RAM banks)

 (2) added a dpi interface to the ram.v to load and set the content of the RAM

+(3) supported to load bin file into memory

+(4) supported to load vmem file into memory